RavicharanN/aws-localstack-mlops/README.md

 # aws-localstack-mlops
-Using localstack to demonstrate a pipeline build using the services of a commercial clod
+Using localstack to demonstrate an ML pipeline built using the services of a commercial clod